Skip to cookie consent Skip to main content

 While Matt was used to managing high blood pressure with medication, little did he know that hidden in his genetic makeup was an increased likelihood of developing a life-threatening condition called aortic dissection.

 The issue came to light without warning one winter morning.
-Thanks to the efforts of a multidisciplinary team of Mass General Brigham Heart experts, Matt survived and has made a remarkable recovery.
+Thanks to the efforts of a multidisciplinary team of Mass General Brigham experts — including vascular medicine and advanced heart failure cardiologists, anesthesiologists, neurologists, intensivists, nurses, and other staff — Matt survived and has made a remarkable recovery.

 'Hit me like 10 tons of bricks'